Special metrics in hypercomplex geometry: Examples and constructions

-The structure equations can be rewritten in terms of a $ (1,0) $-coframe with respect to $ I $ as follows:

-The invariant hyperhermitian metric that makes the $ (1,0) $-coframe unitary is quaternionic strongly Gauduchon and the same argument of Example \ref{es:folle} shows that there exists no quaternionic balanced metric. \end{es}

-\begin{rmk} Both the quaternionic balanced condition and the strongly Gauduchon condition are not preserved under small deformations of the hypercomplex structure.
-Indeed, in \cite{Fino-Grantcharov}, the authors provide an example of an $ 8 $-dimensional nilmanifold on which the existence of HKT metrics is not preserved along a deformation of the hypercomplex structure.
-However, HKT metrics in quaternionic dimension 2 coincide with quaternionic balanced ones while, as remarked above, on hypercomplex nilmanifolds of real dimension 8 the existence of HKT metrics is equivalent to the existence of quaternionic strongly Gauduchon metrics.\\ It would be interesting to know if the same phenomenon occurs for the quaternionic Gauduchon condition. \end{rmk}
+\begin{rmk} Both the quaternionic balanced condition and the strongly Gauduchon condition are not preserved under small deformations of the hypercomplex structure, see \cite{Fino-Grantcharov}.
+It would be interesting to know if the same phenomenon occurs for the quaternionic Gauduchon condition. \end{rmk}